Area development Zuidelijk Westerkwartier

 - At the same time, the province of Groningen also has an important goal within the Zuidelijk Westerkwartier: establishing the National Nature Network (NNN).

-The province and water board implement measures for nature and water together as much as possible.
+The province and water authority measures for nature and water together as much as possible.
 This prevents duplication of work and double inconvenience for the residents of the area.

 Combating flooding and water shortages